 What’s your background?

-I did a Foundation in Product & Spatial design at Kiad in Rochester before going to the University of Hertfordshire to study Model representation.
+I did a foundation degree in Product and Spatial design at Kiad in Rochester, before going to the University of Hertfordshire to study Model representation.
 I was lucky enough to get some internships at film and architectural model making companies while studying.
 Because things were different back then and the industry was booming, I got offered a job quickly after graduation.

 How did you come to work at CSM?

 Having worked in architecture for over 10 years, I was looking for change.
-I was well paid, I was working with the some of the world’s best architects on some really cool projects but there was something missing.
+I was well paid, I was working with the some of the world’s best architects on some really cool projects, but there was something missing.
 I wasn't enjoying it as I used to, and that’s when a friend showed me the advert for a job as a technician in the wood workshop at CSM.
 I was looking for something more rewarding: it wasn't about money but what I could contribute.
-I started in May 2010.

 What do you love most about your job?